Foster School of Business

-The Michael G. Foster School of Business at the University of Washington (also known as UW Foster) is the business school of the University of Washington in Seattle.
-Founded in 1917 as the University of Washington School of Business Administration, the school was the second business school in the western United States.
+The University of Washington Foster School of Business (also known as UW Foster) is the business school of the University of Washington in Seattle.
+Founded in 1917 as the University of Washington School of Business Administration, the school was the second business school in the Western United States.

 Accredited by the Association to Advance Collegiate Schools of Business, the school offers bachelor's, master's, and doctoral degrees, as well as a undergraduate minor and certificate programs.
 Enrollment each year is about 2,500 students in its undergraduate and graduate programs and more than 1,000 working professionals in its executive education seminars and lifelong learning programs.

 History

-Founded in 1917, the University of Washington School of Business Administration was the second business school in the western United States.
+Founded in 1917, the University of Washington School of Business Administration was established as the second business school in the Western United States.

 In 1981, American businesswoman and University of Washington alumna Nancy Jacob became the ninth dean of the School of Business Administration, making her the first woman to lead a major American business school.

-On September 7, 2007, the University of Washington announced that the Business School would be renamed for Michael G. Foster, a UW Business School 1928 graduate who has pledged a total of $50 million in gifts.
-Michael G. Foster founded Foster & Marshall, which was the first locally-owned brokerage in Seattle with a seat on the New York Stock Exchange.
+On September 7, 2007, the University of Washington announced that the Business School would be renamed for Michael G. Foster, a businessman who has pledged a total of $50 million in gifts.
+Michael G. Foster founded Foster & Marshall, which was the first locally owned brokerage in Seattle with a seat on the New York Stock Exchange.